domel/ldbc.github.io/content/english/post/The-Day-of-Graph-Analytics.md

 possible but will not compete with a memory based framework and not enough of the optimization potential, e.g. message combining, is visible to the engine in this formulation.
 So, now we will get this right, as suggested.

-So, the transitive derived table construct can have pluggable aggregations, e.g. remembering a path, a minimum length or such), reduction like a scalar valued aggregate (min/max), different grouping sets like in a group by with cube or grouping sets, some group-by like reduction for message combining and so forth.
+So, the transitive derived table construct can have pluggable aggregations, e.g. remembering a path, a minimum length or such), reduction like a scalar-valued aggregate (min/max), different grouping sets like in a group by with cube or grouping sets, some group-by like reduction for message combining and so forth.
 If there is a gather phase that is not just the result of the scatter of the previous step,